isandozi/terraform-lambda-s3/README.md

 `terraform init`

 Provide Input Variables: Open the terraform.tfvars file and provide values for the required input variables.
 Ensure to set the lambda_tfstate_bucket variable to the name of the S3 bucket created in the prerequisites.
+The Terraform script will not execute until these values are provided.

 `lambda_tfstate_bucket = "your-s3-bucket-name"`